E-invoicing obligation – laws and regulations

 In November 2020, the E-Invoicing Ordinance (E-Rechnungsverordnung) was adopted in Germany and Europe.
 This law obliges public institutions in the European Union to receive and process electronic invoices.

 With the E-Invoicing Ordinance, e-invoicing has become mandatory throughout Germany in the exchange of invoices with public clients.
-According to the Growth Opportunities Act (Wachstumschancengesetz), this standard will also be mandatory in the B2B sector from January 1, 2025.
+According to the Growth Opportunities Act (Wachstumschancengesetz), this method will also be mandatory in the B2B sector from January 1, 2025.

 European directives for e-invoice formats